Vanishing Love of Black Holes in General Relativity: From Spacetime Conformal Symmetry of a Two-dimensional Reduced Geometry: No static response of Schwarzschild black hole from hidden symmetry

 \subsection{Lowest multipole mode case}

-First, we show the vanishing of the Love number for the lowest multipole mode~$\phi_{s}$ with a given~$s$, by exploiting the radial conservation of $Y_\ell$ in Eq.~\eqref{Y2}.
-For the general solution of $\phi_s$, we have\footnote{ The radial conservation of ${Y}_s$ includes horizontal symmetry found by direct inspection of the Regge-Wheeler equation in Ref.~\cite{Hui:2021vcv}.}
+First, we show the vanishing of the Love and dissipation numbers for the lowest multipole mode~$\phi_{s}$ with a given spin weight~$s$, by exploiting the radial conservation of $Y_\ell$ in Eq.~\eqref{Y2}.
+For the general solution of $\phi_s$, we have

+The radial conservation of ${Y}_s$ includes horizontal symmetry found by direct inspection of the Regge-Wheeler equation in Ref.~\cite{Hui:2021vcv}.

 Without knowledge of the exact solutions of the perturbations, we instead use the asymptotic solutions at the horizon and large distances, i.e.,

 and